rolfande/uit-snowman/Readme.md

 ## About

-The Snowman project is an IoT project where we have installed an RGB LED strip inside a "cloth" snowman.
-This LED strip is changing colors by listening to an MQTT server.
-The project was initiated as a fun Christmas decoration project by the IT department at UiT (<https://uit.no>).
+The Snowman project is an IoT initiative featuring an RGB LED strip installed inside a fabric snowman.
+This LED strip changes colors based on messages received from an MQTT server.
+The project was started as a festive Christmas decoration by the IT department at UiT (<https://uit.no>).

 ## MQTT server